 5. Discharge Summary

-Counselors create discharge summaries when clients complete a treatment program or are released from the hospital.
-A discharge summary includes the reason a client sought treatment, the services provided, the client’s condition upon discharge and a follow-up plan.
+Behavioral health professionals create discharge summaries when clients complete a treatment program or are released from the hospital.
+A discharge summary includes the reason a client sought treatment, the services provided, the client's condition upon discharge and a follow-up plan.

 Discharge summaries are important for communicating aftercare instructions to patients and their families.
 Discharge summaries also convey a client's follow-up plan to other health care providers.
 Regarding reimbursement, discharge summaries may be required depending on a client's insurance carrier.